scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 0, 1, 2 ...
 Int.MaxInt
 ````

-Ignoring the division of whole numbers, the possible *operators* on those values are:
+Ignoring the division of whole numbers, the possible *operations* on those values are:

 ````
 +, -, *